CooperVision: History

 In 2013, researchers from CooperVision, along with others from Linköping University, the University of Ottawa, FibroGen Inc., and Synsam Opticians participated in a study on the partial success of artificial corneas.
 This study was published in Science Translational Medicine and reported on the BBC.
 In August 2014, CooperVision completed the acquisition of Sauflon Pharmaceuticals Limited, a UK-based manufacturer of daily disposable silicone based contact lenses.

 In December 2017, CooperVision completed the acquisition of Paragon Vision Sciences.
-This was followed by the acquisition of Blanchard Contact Lenses in 2019 and GP Specialists in 2020.
+This was followed by the acquisition of Blanchard Contact Lenses in 2019, as well as GP Specialists in 2020.
 CooperVision acquired EnsEyes, a Danish specialty contact lens manufacturer, in June 2022.
 In November 2022, CooperVision announced the acquisition of SynergEyes, a hybrid contact lens manufacturer based in Carlsbad, California.
 The acquisition was completed in January 2023.

 Products

 CooperVision develops, manufactures, and markets a range of contact lenses.
 CooperVision produces both spherical contact lenses and specialty lens products.
 America's Best, Walmart, Costco, Visionworks, Pearle Vision, Target Corporation and Vision Source private label contacts are manufactured by CooperVision.